 Preparing a child for the online world, long before they hit their teens, is similar to many other aspects of parenting, whether it is

 preparing them to cross the road safely or to be aware of water safety, fire risk and so on, agrees Alex Cooney. chief executive of CyberSafeIreland.

-Owning your first Smartphone is undoubtedly a rite of passage, she says,
+Owning your first Smartphone is undoubtedly a rite of passage,

 in sixth class at primary school own some sort of smart device connecting with the internet.